 Don’t worry you won’t need an extra pump of foundation, just make sure to extend the application down to your neck so there is a seamless transition from your face to your neck.
 This is especially important if you are using a full coverage foundation.
 If the colour of your chest and neck are significantly different from that of your face, it may be better if you match your foundation to your neck and chest instead of your face so that it looks natural.

 I like defined and well-arched brows as much as anyone, but some of us do the absolute most when it comes to brows.
 It’s like we cannot find a middle ground we either do too much or too little.
-In camp, to much are the Instagram brows, overly arched and concealed above and below and way too much for everyday makeup.
+In camp, too many are the Instagram brows, overly arched and concealed above and below and way too much for everyday makeup.

 Another pet peeve of mine is jet black brows, why?
 No one’s brows are jet black it looks like a caterpillar died on your face.
 Let your natural hair colour be a guide, your eyebrows should be two shades darker than your hair colour with few exceptions.